SPC Financial Inc. Sells 1,196 Shares of Intercontinental Exchange, Inc. (NYSE:ICE)

-SPC Financial Inc. decreased its holdings in Intercontinental Exchange, Inc. (NYSE:ICE – Free Report) by 4.6% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+SPC Financial Inc. lowered its position in shares of Intercontinental Exchange, Inc. (NYSE:ICE – Free Report) by 4.6% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 25,046 shares of the financial services provider’s stock after selling 1,196 shares during the period.
-SPC Financial Inc.’s holdings in Intercontinental Exchange were worth $2,832,000 at the end of the most recent quarter.
+SPC Financial Inc.’s holdings in Intercontinental Exchange were worth $2,832,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors and hedge funds have also recently bought and sold shares of the business.
-Proffitt & Goodson Inc. grew its position in Intercontinental Exchange by 1.1% during the second quarter.
-Proffitt & Goodson Inc. now owns 8,165 shares of the financial services provider’s stock worth $923,000 after buying an additional 90 shares in the last quarter.
-Vestcor Inc grew its position in Intercontinental Exchange by 0.5% during the fourth quarter.
-Vestcor Inc now owns 17,924 shares of the financial services provider’s stock worth $1,839,000 after buying an additional 94 shares in the last quarter.
-Headinvest LLC grew its position in Intercontinental Exchange by 0.8% during the first quarter.
-Headinvest LLC now owns 12,282 shares of the financial services provider’s stock worth $1,281,000 after buying an additional 95 shares in the last quarter.
-Capital Impact Advisors LLC boosted its holdings in shares of Intercontinental Exchange by 7.0% in the 4th quarter.
-Capital Impact Advisors LLC now owns 1,509 shares of the financial services provider’s stock valued at $155,000 after purchasing an additional 99 shares in the last quarter.
-Finally, Mad River Investors boosted its holdings in shares of Intercontinental Exchange by 1.0% in the 2nd quarter.
-Mad River Investors now owns 10,430 shares of the financial services provider’s stock valued at $1,197,000 after purchasing an additional 100 shares in the last quarter.
+A number of other large investors also recently made changes to their positions in ICE.
+RB Capital Management LLC increased its stake in shares of Intercontinental Exchange by 3.2% during the first quarter.
+RB Capital Management LLC now owns 4,044 shares of the financial services provider’s stock worth $534,000 after purchasing an additional 126 shares during the period.
+United Bank grew its position in Intercontinental Exchange by 2.7% during the first quarter.
+United Bank now owns 15,988 shares of the financial services provider’s stock worth $2,112,000 after buying an additional 422 shares in the last quarter.
+U.S. Capital Wealth Advisors LLC grew its position in Intercontinental Exchange by 13.5% during the first quarter.
+U.S. Capital Wealth Advisors LLC now owns 1,855 shares of the financial services provider’s stock worth $245,000 after buying an additional 220 shares in the last quarter.
+Sei Investments Co. grew its position in Intercontinental Exchange by 31.5% during the first quarter.
+Sei Investments Co. now owns 204,883 shares of the financial services provider’s stock worth $27,077,000 after buying an additional 49,081 shares in the last quarter.
+Finally, Prudential PLC acquired a new stake in Intercontinental Exchange during the first quarter worth approximately $1,679,000.
 Institutional investors own 87.91% of the company’s stock.

 Insider Buying and Selling

-In other news, CEO Jeffrey C. Sprecher sold 88,683 shares of Intercontinental Exchange stock in a transaction dated Thursday, September 21st.
-The stock was sold at an average price of $112.82, for a total value of $10,005,216.06.
+In related news, CEO Jeffrey C. Sprecher sold 88,683 shares of the firm’s stock in a transaction on Thursday, September 21st.
+The stock was sold at an average price of $112.82, for a total transaction of $10,005,216.06.
 Following the completion of the transaction, the chief executive officer now directly owns 1,169,965 shares of the company’s stock, valued at approximately $131,995,451.30.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 In other news, CEO Jeffrey C. Sprecher sold 88,683 shares of Intercontinental Exchange stock in a transaction dated Thursday, September 21st.
 The stock was sold at an average price of $112.82, for a total value of $10,005,216.06.
 Following the completion of the transaction, the chief executive officer now directly owns 1,169,965 shares of the company’s stock, valued at approximately $131,995,451.30.
 The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
 Also, Director Martha A. Tirinnanzi sold 496 shares of Intercontinental Exchange stock in a transaction dated Monday, August 21st.
 The stock was sold at an average price of $113.56, for a total value of $56,325.76.
 Following the completion of the transaction, the director now directly owns 2,878 shares of the company’s stock, valued at $326,825.68.
 The disclosure for this sale can be found here.
 Insiders sold a total of 95,202 shares of company stock valued at $10,756,352 in the last three months.
 Insiders own 1.10% of the company’s stock.

 Intercontinental Exchange (NYSE:ICE – Get Free Report) last announced its earnings results on Thursday, August 3rd.
 The financial services provider reported $1.43 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.37 by $0.06.
 The business had revenue of $1.90 billion during the quarter, compared to analyst estimates of $1.89 billion.
 Intercontinental Exchange had a return on equity of 13.11% and a net margin of 17.64%.
 Intercontinental Exchange’s revenue for the quarter was up 4.7% compared to the same quarter last year.
 During the same period last year, the company earned $1.32 EPS.
-Analysts predict that Intercontinental Exchange, Inc. will post 5.59 earnings per share for the current year.
+As a group, sell-side analysts expect that Intercontinental Exchange, Inc. will post 5.59 EPS for the current fiscal year.

 Intercontinental Exchange Dividend Announcement